wandb/docs/docs/guides/artifacts/delete-artifacts.md

 By default, dedicated cloud with [secure storage connector](../hosting/secure-storage-connector.md) can not edit the `GORILLA_ARTIFACT_GC_ENABLED` environment variable.
-Ask your account team to enable the environment variable, preferably before you enable versioning for your bucket.

 :::note